-- O A proposal to reelect each of three nominees as directors to serve three-year terms.
-These directors will be members of a class of directors that will serve until the 2004 annual general meeting and until their respective successors have been duly elected. - o Any other matters that may properly come before the meeting.
+- A proposal to reelect each of four nominees as directors to serve three-year terms.
+These directors will be members of a class of directors that will serve until the 2005 annual general meeting and until their respective successors have been duly elected. - A proposal to approve the appointment of Ernst & Young LLP as independent auditors for 2002. - A proposal to change our name by special resolution to "Transocean Inc." - Any other matters that may properly come before the meeting.